Audio signal processing: Analog

-Digital signals
+Digital

 A digital representation expresses the audio waveform as a sequence of symbols, usually binary numbers.
 This permits signal processing using digital circuits such as digital signal processors, microprocessors and general-purpose computers.
 Most modern audio systems use a digital approach as the techniques of digital signal processing are much more powerful and efficient than analog domain signal processing.

 Applications

 Processing methods and application areas include storage, data compression, music information retrieval, speech processing, localization, acoustic detection, transmission, noise cancellation, acoustic fingerprinting, sound recognition, synthesis, and enhancement (e.g. equalization, filtering, level compression, echo and reverb removal or addition, etc.).

 Audio broadcasting

 Audio signal processing is used when broadcasting audio signals in order to enhance their fidelity or optimize for bandwidth or latency.
 In this domain, the most important audio processing takes place just before the transmitter.
 The audio processor here must prevent or minimize overmodulation, compensate for non-linear transmitters (a potential issue with medium wave and shortwave broadcasting), and adjust overall loudness to the desired level.